 Q: How many students are accepted into the Upper Division and how competitive is the program?

 A: Currently, we accept up to 16 students each year into the Upper Division portion of the program.
 The number of applicants varies each year and progression is based solely on GPA in designated courses as outlined by the USC College of Nursing (see bolded courses on the Sample BSN Curriculum Plan).
 Competitiveness varies from year to year and is based on the number of applicants and the GPA of each applicant.
-The average progression GPA during the 2015 application period (those progressing to the Upper Division in Fall 201) was a 3.6.

 Q: How are courses delivered throughout the Upper Division portion of the program?